Paul Manafort’s Daughter Files Petition To Change Her Infamous Surname

 It has been less than two weeks after Paul Manafort, President Trump’s former presidential campaign manager, has been convicted of five counts of tax fraud, two counts of bank fraud and one count of failure to disclose a foreign bank account (a judge declared a mistrial on the remaining 10 counts when the jury was unable to reach a verdict on them).
 Now, his daughter Jessica Anne Manafort, 36, has filed a petition with the state of New York to legally change her name.

-She requested in her filing that her name be changed from Jessica Anne Manafort to Jessice Anne Bond.
+She requested in her filing that her name be changed from Jessica Anne Manafort to Jessica Anne Bond.
 Bond is her mother’s maiden name.

 “I would like my new name to be Jessica Anne Bond, in place of my present name,” she wrote in the filing, including that the reason for her name change was “To adopt my mother’s maiden name which more closely suits my profession,” according to The Daily Mail.